abinit/abitutorials/README.md

 Then options 1 or 2 are convenient.

 However, if you really plan to use Abipy, we suggest you choose 2 or 3.
 Really running the examples is the most efficient use of the tutorial.
-Of course, in order to use Abipy, you will obviously need to install it as well as abinit.
+Of course, in order to use Abipy, you will obviously need to install it, as well as to install abinit.
 Choosing 2 only spare you the possible trouble of installing jupyter.
 The installation of Abipy and abinit (also using git) in a coherent way is presented in the [Abipy README on Github](https://github.com/abinit/abipy), or in [the stable version of the Abipy doc](https://pythonhosted.org/abipy/installation.html),